daschl/li3_rest/README.md

-	GET /posts or /posts.json => Show a list of available posts GET /posts/1234 or /posts/1234.json => Show the post with the ID 1234 GET /posts/add => Add a new post (maybe a HTML form) PUT /posts or /posts.json => Add a new post (has the form data attached) GET /posts/1234/edit => Edit the post with the ID 1234 (maybe a HTML form) PUT /posts/1234 or /posts/1234.json => Edit the post with the ID 1234 (has the form data attached) DELETE /posts/1234 or /posts/1234.json => Deletes the post with the ID 1234
+	GET /posts or /posts.json => Show a list of available posts GET /posts/1234 or /posts/1234.json => Show the post with the ID 1234 GET /posts/add => Add a new post (maybe a HTML form) POST /posts or /posts.json => Add a new post (has the form data attached) GET /posts/1234/edit => Edit the post with the ID 1234 (maybe a HTML form) PUT /posts/1234 or /posts/1234.json => Edit the post with the ID 1234 (has the form data attached) DELETE /posts/1234 or /posts/1234.json => Deletes the post with the ID 1234

-If you wonder why there is no POST http method included, here's the reason: in a classical RESTful design, POST is used to create a new sub-resource (and this plugin currently does not support sub-resources out of the box).
-If you use the helpers that come with this plugin, you should not notice any difference as they handle the http methods for you.
-Just keep this in mind when you test your web services with CURL.

 Note: as this plugin is currently in the making, I'll add more documentation as soon as the api and generated routes have stableized.

 ## Contributing
 Feel free to fork the plugin and send in pull requests.
-If you find any bugs or need a feature that is not (yet) implemented, open a ticket.
+If you find any bugs or need a feature that is not implemented, open a ticket.